Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Related Work

 Most recently, LLM-driven RS vision–language agents extend these models by integrating perception, reasoning, and tool use into multistep analytical workflows, supporting tasks such as temporal scene understanding and change detection through multi-turn conversations \citep{irvin2025teochat, liu2024change}.
-Tree-GPT is an example of an LLM-driven RS vision-language agent for forest scene analysis.
-It combines LLM orchestration with knowledge bases, vision understanding modules and a web UI to support interactive forest scene analysis, albeit lacking a temporal component.
+Tree-GPT \citep{du2023tree} is one such example, combining LLM orchestration with knowledge bases and vision modules for interactive forest scene analysis, albeit lacking a temporal component.